 He knew what they needed, and that someday they would become great Apostles who would evangelize the world.

-However, at this point they would not have understood their great commission, (Matt 20:19-20); so Jesus does not provide the details, simply says, "Come and you will see."
+However, at this point they would not have understood their great commission, (Matt 20:19-20); so Jesus does not provide the details, just says, "Come and you will see."

-The Jewish day began at daylight, so the tenth hour would have been around 4pm.
+The Jewish day began at daylight, so that the tenth hour would have been around 4 pm.

 Verses 40-42: "One of the two who heard John speak and followed Jesus was Andrew, Simon Peter’s brother.
 41He first found his own brother Simon and said to him, "We have found the Messiah" (which means Christ).
 42He brought him to Jesus.
 Jesus looked at him and said, "So you are Simon the son of John?
 You shall be called Cephas" (which means Peter."

-Andrew witnessing to Simon for Christ, is a great example of how we are to witness; by introducing others to Christ.
+Andrew witnessing to Simon for Christ is a great example of how we are to testify; by introducing others to Christ.

 Of the four Gospels, only John used the Hebrew or Aramaic title, "Messiah."
 He translated it into Greek because, being outside Palestine, that was the language most of his Jewish readers spoke.